 It is imperative that students are role models both inside the classroom and outside the classroom.
 Students will be working with children that live in our local community and we want them to be a positive influence.
-Students are also required to wear an approved RMCTC polo shirt or RMCTC Hoodie in this program.
-Students may purchase the RMCTC shirt at the start of the school year.
+Students are also required to wear an approved RMCTC polo shirt or RMCTC crewneck sweatshirt in this program.
+Students will be provided 1 polo and 1 crewneck sweatshirt.
+Any additional uniform pieces desired, students will need to purchase them.
 Students need to maintain an appropriate appearance when obtaining their "hands on" experience in the Head Start program.
 Students must adhere to the dress code regulations outlined in the Program Guidelines letter.